 A Sauce Labs feature that allows organization admins to block their internal users from accessing the public-facing Sauce Labs website to prevent anyone from enrolling in a Free Trial.
 Only accounts originating from the domain you designate will be allowed to access Sauce Labs.
 This feature is being deprecated as customers migrate to our latest Team Management features.

-The machine in your network on which the Sauce Connect Proxy application is running, with a direct connection to the internet.
+The machine in your network on which the Sauce Connect Proxy client is running, with a direct connection to the internet.
 More information: Sauce Connect Proxy Setup and Configuration.

 A Sauce Connect Proxy network configuration for users with an existing internal network proxy or proxies through which outbound communication is routed from their network to the public internet.
 More information: Sauce Connect Proxy Setup with Additional Proxies.